 This year I am carrying the gift of creation with me to the cross.
 The knowledge that new life is waiting prompts me to lean in to gather more.
 Just like the trees bending toward the sun, my whole being opens, stretches, and reaches toward the One who promises new life.

 In this season, we recognize our present suffering and future glory.
 God promises that we will experience both, but He also promises we are never alone in the journey.
 Let’s name the things that challenge us as well as those that bring us joy.
-Together we can lay them at the cross and know that God picks up our burdens as a sign selfless love..Creation's journey to the cross began when God designed the world and all that's in it. #Lent #TellHisStory Click To Tweet
+Together we can lay them at the cross and know that God picks up our burdens as a sign of selfless love.Creation's journey to the cross began when God designed the world and all that's in it. #Lent #TellHisStory Click To Tweet

 May we see the truth in these words from Romans and hear God’s heart in the message.
 Let’s remember Jesus in His journey as we walk our own path to the cross this Lent.